sarahayu/Elastic-Collision/README.md

 # Elastic-Collision
- Elastic collision in two languages
+ Elastic collision in C++ with SFML, and Javascript with PaperJS